MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-resource.md

 | Azure SQL database|`teamsfx resource add --function-name your-func-name`|
 | Azure API management|`teamsfx resource add azure-apim`|

-## What cloud resources can be added
+## Types of cloud resources

-TeamsFx integrates with Azure services that are common for the following application scenarios:
+TeamsFx integrates with Azure services for the following scenarios:

 - [Azure functions](/azure/azure-functions/functions-overview): A serverless solution to meet your on-demand requirements, such as creating web APIs for your Teams applications backend.
-- [Azure SQL database](/azure/azure-sql/database/sql-database-paas-overview): A fully managed platform as a service (PaaS) database engine to serve as your Teams applications data store.
+- [Azure SQL database](/azure/azure-sql/database/sql-database-paas-overview): A platform as a service (PaaS) database engine to serve as your Teams applications data store.
 - [Azure API management](/azure/azure-sql/database/sql-database-paas-overview): An API gateway that can be used to administer APIs created for Teams applications and publish them to consume on other applications, such as Power apps.

 ## Add Cloud resources